 If you’d like to know more about our courses, tweet us with your questions! #AskCU

-This course runs in January, May and September 2016.
+This course has a September, January and May intakes.
 This programme provides professional development for English language teachers, and focuses on the theory and practice of teaching the English language in a variety of contexts, drawing on innovative research carried out by members of the School of Humanities, which includes work on Mobile Assisted Language Learning (MALL), corpus linguistics, Academic English and telecollaboration.

 A distinctive feature of the programme is that you will have opportunities to observe English Language classes in higher education and undertake microteaching practice.
 You will also develop digital expertise with state-of-the-art e-learning tools and focus on specific English Language issues relating to your own educational contexts.

 Students on the programme state that staff provide them with excellent academic and pastoral support and that their learning experience is very positive (evidence from module and course evaluation questionnaires).
 The course also focuses on the future world of work and students may apply for part-time paid teaching opportunities and work placements within Coventry University, including placements overseas.

 The assessment on the programme is varied and includes essays, reports, presentations, digital learning object design, microteaching and seen in-class tests.
 The course also offers extra-curricular activities, such as participation in lectures and workshops with renowned visiting applied linguists andeducation experts.

 There also is a free field trip relevant to the curriculum.
 In 2014 for example we went to the British Museum in London and then designed intercultural teaching tasks based on the objects viewed at the museum (activity linked to the mandatory module on materials design).

 You will moreover be offered other field trips at competitive rates as they are supported by the Faculty of Arts and Humanities and by the Centre for Global Engagement.

 In addition, you will choose three of the following optional modules: